-Responsibility.
-City of Compton Planning and Economic Development Department
+Responsibility: City of Compton Planning and Economic Development Department

-Implementation Schedule Within 12 months of Housing Element Adoption Quantified Objectives.
-To incorporate SRO's into the zoning ordinance.
+Quantified Objectives: To incorporate SRO's into the zoning ordinance.

-(14) Expedited Permit Procedures
+(14) EXPEDITED PERMIT PROCEDURES

 The City will explore establishing an expedited permit procedure for developments with a majority of the units intended for low to moderate income households that also do not require any Variance, Zone Change or General Plan Amendments.
 The Architectural Review Board will be discontinued in lieu of a new administrative zoning compliance review process.